 We will walk along the coast path towards Clodgy Point, a thirty minute brisk walk from the studio.
 As this course includes coast path walking with some steep inclines and stretches over rough ground, a reasonable level of fitness is required.
 Guided by artist tutor Greg Humphries respond to this stunning environment using mixed media to collect figurative and abstract visual material in a sketchbook.
 Diverse and structured exercises ensure you enjoy the challenge of stepping outside your comfort zone.
 You’ll work mostly outside on the first day, with timings organised to optimise the weather conditions.
 The second day will be based in our studio with perhaps a quick sketch outside in the morning if the weather allows.
 The afternoon is a chance to consolidate sketchbook material into a more considered painting that capture the essence of place.

 If you have any access questions do please call the School to find out more.

 “What worked for me was masses of individual attention and encouragement and positive support, the opportunity to sketch outside.
 These 2 days have opened doors I have been longing to open.
 Thank you Greg.” – Debs Blyth.

 This is a rough indication of what to expect over the course.
 However sometimes the structure of the days may alter depending on the nature of the group and weather.

-Walk south along the coast path, using sketchbooks out in this dramatic clifftop landscape to explore techniques favoured by JMW Turner using charcoal, pencil and watercolour.
+Walk along the coast path to Clodgy Point, using sketchbooks out in this dramatic clifftop landscape to explore techniques favoured by JMW Turner using charcoal, pencil and watercolour.
 Returning to the studio in the afternoon, you’ll translate these early sketches into more considered pieces using acrylic on board.
 Greg will offer his expertise in this medium via demonstrations, focusing on layering and glazes.